MixBus Platinum v1.2

 Stage 8 of 14

-The Presence stage combines a 60% parametric bell with a 40% high-shelf at the target frequency, providing articulation and top-end energy that cuts through broadcast processing without brittleness.
+The Presence EQ combines a 60% parametric bell with a 40% high-shelf at the target frequency, providing articulation and top-end energy that cuts through broadcast processing without brittleness.

 The Adaptive HF system continuously monitors the broadband-to-HF energy ratio of the input signal using 500 ms smoothed envelopes.
 When the input material is spectrally dull, the system automatically increases presence gain.
 When material is already bright, it reduces gain.
 This keeps tonal balance consistent across wildly different masters without manual intervention.
 An optional Dynamic mode adds HF containment above a configurable threshold.